liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/04-updating-your-user-interface-for-search/03-creating-a-search-results-jsp-for-the-guestbook-portlet.markdown

     about pagination and how the search results should be displayed.

 6. Still in the scriptlet, obtain an `Indexer` to run a search.
-Retrieve the entry indexer from the map in @product@'s indexer registry by passing in the indexer's class or class name:
+Retrieve the entry indexer from the map in @sharepoint@'s indexer registry by passing in the indexer's class or class name:

     ```java